elysium-suite/aeacus/README.md

 ## Tips and Tricks

+- Easily change the branding by replacing `assets/logo.png`.
 - On Linux, you can run `./aeacus configure` to launch a GUI tool for configuring vulnerabilities.

 ## Compiling